-- 1. The federal government has to ensure that national programmes aimed at enhancing scientific excellence do not impact negatively on regional developments.
+- The federal government has to ensure that national programmes aimed at enhancing scientific excellence do not impact negatively on regional developments.
 In particular, East Germany's difficult starting position must not prevent it from participating fully in national strategies for closer collaboration between private and public research institutions.
 At the same time, the federal government has to ensure that key characteristics of East Germany's industry, including high levels of flexibility, remain intact as competitive advantages.
-As such, any form of regulating the labour market, for example by introducing a nationwide minimum wage is harmful. - 2.
-Political decisions at state and community level have to focus on creating favourable structural conditions that attract industries and that are open to new developments.
+As such, any form of regulating the labour market, for example by introducing a nationwide minimum wage is harmful. - Political decisions at state and community level have to focus on creating favourable structural conditions that attract industries and that are open to new developments.
 Decision-makers at the local level require competencies and resources that allow them to successfully compete with West German and foreign towns and communities in the recruitment of foreign investors.
 This is even more important for those regions that are not directly located within close proximity to major population and industry centres.

-To be sure, even all these measures will have their inherent limits of effectiveness.
-It would be naive to expect too much from them.
-At any rate, they will take time to be effective.
+The strategy to stimulate East Germany's economic growth and to ensure the international competitiveness of its industry is composed of a pragmatic blend of sophisticated innovation policy, the recruitment of investors and the pragmatic strengthening of the already existing industrial middle class.
+It would be naive to expect too much from this mixture of measures.
 The task of overcoming the widespread economic damage that has been caused by forty years of socialist mismanagement remains a major national goal.

-First published as "Transformationspolitik in Ostdeutschland: Ein Teilerfolg", in Aus Poltik und Zeitgeschichte, 28/2009.

-Karl-Heinz Paqué is Professor for International Economy at the Otto-von-Guericke-University in Magdeburg and has been Finance Minister of the german federal state Sachsen-Anhalt (2002-2008), Magdeburg, Germany.
+Karl-Heinz Paqué is Professor for International Economy at the Otto-von-Guericke-University in Magdeburg and has been Finance minister of the german federal state Sachsen-Anhalt (2002-2008), Magdeburg, Germany.